Chitrakar09/beginner-web-creations/README.md

 Here are some highlights from the repository:

-1. **Amazon_Replica**: In this project I tried to replicate the homepage of Amazon website using only html and css.
-2. **Clock**: This project was to practice the fundamentals of HTML, CSS and Javascript and use those knowledge to make a simple analog clock
+###1.
+To-Do List
+A minimal yet functional to-do list application built with HTML, CSS, JavaScript, and Tailwind CSS.
+This project features:
+- Responsive design for seamless use across devices.
+- Dynamic UI updates, allowing users to add and remove tasks instantly without refreshing the page.
+- A clean and intuitive interface for managing daily tasks efficiently.

+###2.
+Amazon_Replica
+A static replica of Amazon's landing page, developed using only HTML and CSS.
+This project demonstrates:
+- Clean and structured layout design following Amazon's UI elements.
+- Proper HTML semantics and CSS styling to achieve a polished look.
+- A foundation for understanding front-end styling techniques without JavaScript.

+###3.
+Rock-Paper-Scissors (Basic Implementation)
+A simple implementation of the classic Rock-Paper-Scissors game using HTML, CSS, and JavaScript.
+While it lacks an AI opponent and fully interactive UI elements, it showcases:
+- Basic game logic using JavaScript.
+- User interface structure with clickable elements.
+- A starting point for further enhancements like AI opponents and improved animations.

 ## Future Plans

-More projects will be uploaded soon, covering topics such as:
+I’m actively working on new projects and plan to explore:
 - Advanced web applications.
-- Machine learning and AI experiments.
 - Tools and utilities for developers.

 ## Feedback